tolauwae/phd-thesis/src/remote/remote.typ

 == Formal Specification of WARDuino <remote:formal>
 WebAssembly is strongly typed, and both its type system and execution are precisely defined by a small step semantic.
 Such a precise definition gives the WebAssembly community a universal way to propose changes and extensions to the standard.

 In this section we formalize WARDuino’s architecture, by presenting it as three extensions to the WebAssembly specification.
 We start with a very brief summary of WebAssembly’s formal description in section~@remote:wa.
-This overview is followed by the small step semantics for our remote debugging (section @remote:debugging), over-the-air updates (section~@remote:safe-dynamic-code-updates), and callback handling features (section~@remote:callback-handling).
+This overview is followed by the small step semantics for our remote debugging (@remote:debugging), over-the-air updates (section~@remote:safe-dynamic-code-updates), and callback handling features (section~@remote:callback-handling).
 Each of these extensions can be defined entirely independently of the others, but here we present the over-the-air updates as an extension of the debugger semantics to highlight their compatibility.
 Primitives are part of the custom modules, and are therefore out of scope for the specification and will not be formalized here.

 === WebAssembly <remote:wa>
 WebAssembly is a memory-safe, compact and fast bytecode format designed to serve as a universal compilation target.
 The bytecode is defined as a stack-based virtual instruction set architecture, which is strictly typed to allow for fast static validation.
 However, its design features some major departures from other instruction sets, and resembles much more the structure of programming languages than other bytecode formats.
 Importantly, it features memory sandboxing and well-defined interfacing through modules, as well as structured control flow to prevent control flow hijacking.
 The original use-case of WebAssembly was to bring the high-performance of low-level languages such as C and Rust to the web.